MicrosoftDocs/windows-ai-docs/docs/winml-api-guide.md

 * LearningModel::LoadFromStorageFileAsync
 * LearningModel::LoadFromFilePath

 The stream versions of load() alllow applications to have more control over where the model comes from.
 For example an app could choose to have the model encrypted on disk and decrypt it only in memory prior to calling load().
 Other options include loading the model stream from a network share or other media.
 Note:  Loading a model can take some time so take care to not call this from your UI thread.

 RS5 Windows ML works with ONNX files that are in the 1.2.2 format.
 This is opset 7.
 The model formats uses in RS4 are 1.0 and will not load in RS5.
 Click here to learn more about how to use the new converters run on your models.

-## Reflecting on model schema
+## Reflect on model schema

 (TODO)

-## Choosing a Device
+## Choose a device

 Device selection is done up front and then bound to a session.
 For the lifetime of that session the same device will be used.
 If that device becomes unavailable or if you choose to later use a different device, you must close and recreate a new session.